Free things to do this winter in Montréal

 Parc Jean-Drapeau ice skating rinks

 If the weather’s right, get outside and play this winter!
-Visit Montréal's major parks Mount-Royal ParkParc La Fontaine and Jarry Park to go ice skating, snowshoeing, sledding or simply for a snowy stroll.
+Visit Montréal's major parks Mount-Royal Park, Parc La Fontaine and Jarry Park to go ice skating, snowshoeing, sledding or simply for a snowy stroll.
 Explore the sprawling wintery grounds of the Montréal Botanical Garden and try out the cross-country ski paths of Parc Maisonneuve next door.
-And take part in free winter activities with Parks Canada at Hanger 1825 at the Lachine Canal..

-Ice skate in the middle of downtown at the Esplanade Tranquille ice skating rink : skating is free, and you can rent skates or bring your own, learn a few moves from instructors, and go “dancing” on the ice under the lights on DJ nights!
+Ice skate in the middle of downtown at the Esplanade Tranquille ice skating rink: skating is free, and you can rent skates or bring your own, learn a few moves from instructors, and go “dancing” on the ice under the lights on DJ nights!
 At the Old Port of Montréal ice skating rink, free for kids under 6, the weekend lineup includes all kinds of festivities, including DJ nights on Fridays, a variety of music from Latin to world music on Saturdays, and family activities on Sundays.

 Party town

 By mid-March, winter’s still in the air for the St-Patrick’s Day Parade – pull on a green toque and watch the parade downtown!
-A highlight of sugar shack season, Cabane Panache et Bois Rond captures the spirit of a Québécois winter lumberjack village, with music, food and activities in late March.
+A highlight of sugar shack season, Cabane Panache et Bois Rond captures the spirit of a Québécois traditional lumberjack village, with music, food and activities in late March.

 Indigenous Voices of Today: Knowledge, Trauma, Resilience - Musée McCord Stewart